onfido/onfido-sdk-ui/README.md

 - **`useModal {Boolean} optional`**

   Turns the SDK into a modal, which fades the background and puts the SDK into a contained box.
+The default value is `false`.

   ```javascript
   <script>